tango-controls/rfc/10/RequestReply.md

 ### Connection management

-The Reqest-Reply protocol SHALL manage client connection to devcie server.
+The Request-Reply protocol SHALL manage client connections to Device Servers.

 #### Connection establishement

-* To send any REQUESTS to a Device a Clien MUST connect to a Device Server which runs the Device.
+* To send any REQUESTS to a Device, a Client MUST connect to the Device Server manging the Device.
-* A Device Server SHALL wait for a client connections on one or multiple network endpoints.
+* A Device Server SHALL wait for client connections on one or multiple network endpoints.
-* The network endpoit SHALL define \<network_address\> and \<tcp_port\>, where:
+* The network endpoint SHALL define \<network_address\> and \<tcp_port\>, where:

 ... abnf
  network_address = ip_address / host_name
  tcp_port = num-val
 ...

-* A Client MAY connect any Device Server on one of Devcie Server's endpoints.
+* A Client MAY connect any Device Server on one of Device Server's endpoints.
-* If a Client is running on the same host as a Device Server, client MAY use other than network endpoints like operating system inter-process communication mechanism.
+* If a Client is running on the same host as a Device Server, the client MAY use other than network endpoints like operating system inter-process communication mechanism.
 * A Client MAY get information about Device Server's endpoints:
   * From the Tango Database service, if the service is available,
   * From command-line parameters,
-  * Other way,
+  * In another suitable way,
-* The endpoint of Database Devcie Server SHOULD be provided to the Client via the `TANGO_HOST` environment variable defined as follows:
+* The endpoint of Database Device Server SHOULD be provided to the Client via the `TANGO_HOST` environment variable defined as follows:
 ... abnf
  tango_host = network_address ":" tcp_port
 ...